Saifsan97/Disney-Data-Analysis/README.md

 ## Data Integrity:

 * **Reliability and Originality**:
-  The raw dataset is created and updated by Diego Enrique.
+  Diego Enrique created and updated the raw dataset.
 This dataset contains two files, *titles.csv* which contain more than 1k tilles and *credits.csv* which contain 30k credits of actors and directors of each movie and show on the platform.

 * **Comprehensiveness**:
   This dataset collected from JustWatch in March 2023, containing data available in the United States.